Nagarkot Travel Guide

 In the earlier days, Nagarkot served as a strategic fort (‘kot’ is fort in Nepali) for the rulers of Kathmandu Valley.
 From here the army could guard and watch out for enemy incursions into their territory.
 During the 19th and 20th centuries, Nagarkot became a popular summer retreat among the Shah royals and the Rana nobles.

-How to get to Nagarkot?
+How to get to Nagarkot from Kathmandu?

 A winding asphalt road connects Nagarkot to Kathmandu and Bhaktapur.
 It takes about an hour and a half to drive from Kathmandu to Nagarkot.
 From Bhaktapur, it takes a little over thirty minutes to reach the hilly town.